Optimal Exit Time for Liquidity Providers in Automated Market Makers: Numerical results

 To test the Longstaff–Schwartz algorithm against a well-known Euler scheme, we employ the following model parameters: $n = 1{,}440$, $m = 5{,}000$, $T = 1$ day, $d = 3$, $\sigma = 100\; \$ \cdot \text{day}^{-1/2}$, $a_0 = 4\;\text{day}^{-1}$, $a_1 = 8\;\text{day}^{-1}$, $a_2 = 0.04\;\$^{-1}\cdot\text{day}^{-1}$, $\xi = 1$, $X_0 = 1{,}000\; \$$, and $Y_0 = 1{,}000$ coins.
 Here we consider a fictitious representative cryptocurrency; in the numerical experiments below we deploy the strategies with calibrated parameters.\\

-Figure~\ref{fig:3dplot-euler-vs-ls} shows that both methods produce similar overall shapes and identical exit regions.
+The right panel in Figure~\ref{fig:3dplot-euler-vs-ls} shows that both methods produce similar overall shapes and identical exit regions.
 The red curves coincide with different slices of the Euler surface.
 The black curve shows that the value function is maximised when $S=c/Y^2(=Z)$, that is when the AMM price is equal to the external price.
 The LP leaves the pool when the value function reaches 0, that is when $|S-Z|$ becomes too large.
 This can be interpreted in the following way: in our model, price formation happens on the external venue, thus, when this price deviates from the internal price, this creates a ``potential'' impermanent loss that is only realised once arbitrageurs trade on the AMM to align the internal price with the external price.
 Therefore, when large price move happen, LPs might be driven to leave the pool before the IL is realised, that is, before arbitrageurs can act on the AMM.
-Lastly, comparing the left ($t=0$) and right ($t=0.5$) panels, we observe that the value decreases and the hold region shrinks slightly.
+Lastly, on the right panel, we observe that the value function decreases with time and the hold region shrinks as we get close to time $T$.
 This occurs because as time progresses there is less expected fees to be collected, reducing the incentives for the LP to tolerate high levels of potential impermanent loss.

 Figure~\ref{fig:2d-plots-euler-vs-ls} confirms the previous observation.
 We also see that the Longstaff--Schwartz method underestimates the value function when compared to the Euler method.
 This discrepancy can be explained by the discretization of time: the liquidity provider (LP) can only exit the pool at discrete time steps, rather than continuously.
 However, the stopping regions defined by the two methods are aligned.\\